 1) Think carefully about taking out memberships such as the gym.
 Work out how many times you have to go a week to make it worthwhile and keep that as a reminder on your calendar that if you haven’t gone that many times that week you are at a loss and should think about cancelling and remember to read the terms and conditions as to how much notice you have to give

-2) Keep a note of when direct debits are due and cancel them before they are due
+2) Keep a note of when direct debits are due and cancel them when you realise you aren’t using the service

 3) Work out the value of membership cards.
 So, for example, a Tastecard – look at what restaurants are covered, how often you have been to them in the last year and how much you are likely to save.